 At home, I emptied the contents of the box in my car and placed everything onto the kitchen counters, which I had thoroughly cleaned with bleach when I first moved in, and then wiped with Clorox disinfecting wipes for extra good measure.
 I placed the groceries into the fridge shelves and drawers, which had all been taken apart and carefully cleaned with bleach as well, and also thoroughly wiped down with the disinfecting wipes.
 As these would hold food, I had rinsed them with water after the disinfection.

 After all the food was stored away, I started on the task of preparing the appetizer platters.
 First, I took out the various cheeses and placed them onto a large white platter.
 Between the brie, goat and aged white cheddar cheeses, I placed various multigrain crackers, baguette slices, and grapes.
 I poured some Wasabi peas into a white bowl.
 On a large white platter, I placed vegetables around a bowl of hummus.
 Everything looked clean and serene.
-I starting to get excited for my guests, but had to still get dressed!
+I starting to get excited for my guests but had to still get dressed!
 I would place some sliced fruit on another platter and then change into my pre-selected outfit for the night.
-As I took out the last platter from the bag and unwrapped it from the protective paper the cashier had wrapped it in, my heart stopped and the world froze.
+I took out the last platter from the bag to wash, and as I unwrapped it from the protective paper the cashier had wrapped it in, my heart stopped and the world froze.

 I knew this unexpected sensation.
 It was shock just before the onset of massive panic.
 At first I just stared at the platter.
 I had turned it over to inspect it and on the bottom of the platter was where I noticed it.
 A smear.
 A reddish-brownish smear.
 The color of dried blood on porcelain.
 I held the platter and stared at the stain.
 My grip tightening and weakening simultaneously.
 I looked at the stain closer, very close.
 I yearned for any indication that this was definitely not blood, but some other similarly colored substance.
 Smudged ink, a paint defect, anything.
 However, the more closely I inspected the stain, the more apparent it became that this could easily be a blood stain.
 I couldn’t rule that possibility out.
 As much as I tried desperately to find something, any minute trace of something, any possible indication or trace element in the pattern or hue of the smear that could assure beyond question that this stain was not of human blood.
 I tried to reverse roles and play tricks on my mind as it often did on me to convince myself that this wasn’t blood.
 It was fine.
 It was just from a marker the stock room guys at Pier 1 had used, or something, anything, else.
 But I was almost an expert in the various patterns and colors dried blood would assume on various surfaces.
 Being obsessed with avoidance of it meant I was very well versed with its appearance in different forms.
 And this stain could easily be dried blood.
 I was starting to feel dizzy and rage at the same time.
 Why was this happening now?!
 On this night?!
 In my pristine, new home?!

 Time was passing.
 I had to act.
 My friends were coming.
 First, I dropped the platter into my kitchen trash bin.
 Then I went to wash my hands thoroughly.
 About fifteen minutes later, I tried to stabilize some of my thoughts so as to weigh my options.
 My initial thought was to cancel the housewarming.
 However, cancelling within thirty minutes of my guests’ arrival seemed too odd, even for me.
-My friends would be alarmed and annoyed by the last minute maneuvering.
+My friends would be alarmed and annoyed by the last-minute maneuvering.
 My brother would assume that I was in the midst of an OCD trigger and understand that in such instances there was no swaying me toward reason, but my friends would try to question my sudden change of plans.
 I couldn’t cancel.
 I would have them over.
 I would force myself to be a good host and continue as if I hadn’t come upon a possibly blood-stained platter.
 I would pretend that it was an ink stain (it very well could be!) and carry on with the evening.
 I had to start moving.
 Staying frozen in thought wouldn’t work.
 I needed to move.
 The next thing I had to do was change clothes, so I walked into my bedroom.

 I opened the closet door and looked inside my closet, which I had also thoroughly wiped down with bleach when I moved in, including the interior walls as my closet would hold clothes that would be on my bare skin.
 I looked at the shirt and good pair of jeans I had decided to wear for the housewarming.
 I undressed and threw my clothes into one of the pair of woven reed laundry baskets I ordered from Potterybarn.com.
 I grabbed the pair of jeans I planned to wear off the hanger and put them on and them grabbed the shirt off the hanger and put it on.
 I tidied up my room some more and went into the kitchen.